openmindednewby/cSharpInterviewPrep/notes/SOLID/L-Liskov-Substitution-Principle-LSP.md

 > “Derived classes should be substitutable for their base classes.”

 Derived classes must behave consistently with their base abstraction.
+If code works with a base type, it must also work with any derived type, without extra checks, exceptions, or special cases.
+Inheritance is a promise of behavior, not just shared code.

 ### ❌ Bad example: